Fleckism/SecurityPlus/My linked notes/Acronyms/CA.md

 **certificate authority**
-The functions of a CA are as follows:
+- A server that guarantees subject identities by issuing signed digital certificate wrappers for their public keys The functions of a CA are as follows:
 The certificate contains the
 - subject's **public key** and is signed by the